wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 29 Manahoee their chief prophet, was smitten in the mouth and slain, and two other false prophets were slain with him.

-30 Moreover, about the first day of the sixth month, a brave man, whose name was Pearson, with the husbandmen of the states of North and South Carolina,, went against them along the borders of the Alabama, and captured about six hundred of them.
+30 Moreover, about the first day of the sixth month, a brave man, whose name was Pearson, with the husbandmen of the states of North and South Carolina, went against them along the borders of the Alabama, and captured about six hundred of them.

-31 Thus did the men of Columbia triumph over them, and conquer them, even to. the seventh time.
+31 Thus did the men of Columbia triumph over them, and conquer them, even to the seventh time.

-32 And so the judgment of the Lord fell upon them- for their unrighteousness, and for their wicked and murderous deed's.
+32 And so the judgment of the Lord fell upon them for their unrighteousness, and for their wicked and murderous deeds.

 33 After which they repented of their evil, having, through their own folly, lost many thousand warriors.

 34 And their chief warriors gave up their instruments of destruction, and laid them at the feet of Jackson, the chief captain.

-35 Even Wetberford, the chief warrior, gave him* self up to Jackson, saying, I fought with my might ; but I have brought evil upon my nation ; and thou hast slain my warriors ; and I myself am overcome
+35 Even Wetberford, the chief warrior, gave himself up to Jackson, saying, I fought with my might ; but I have brought evil upon my nation ; and thou hast slain my warriors ; and I myself am overcome

 36 Now the savages are easily inflamed and roused to works of sin and death ; and of their weakness the servants of the king are not ashamed to take advantage ; even to the ruin of the poor and ignorant barbarians.